 Carefully lower the rack into the water so jars are submerged.
 Place the lid on canner and let process for 20 minutes.

 Once processing is over, use jar lifter or tongs to carefully remove jar to a dishcloth covered countertop.
-Not going to lie, the jar lifter is truly the way to go!
+Not going to lie, the jar lifter for wide mouth and heavy quart jars is truly the way to go!

 Once the pickles are out of the canner, you will hear one of the best sounds of summer, the pinging seal of the jars!
 You will hear these popping sounds which ensures that all jars are sealed properly.
 The top of the jar is sealed when the lid is inverted.
 It should seal on its own.
 If it does not seal after several hours, just refrigerate that jar.
 There is nothing wrong with the pickles inside but they will not store in your pantry if not properly sealed.
-Give it a few days and you will be able to enjoy the pickles.
+Give it a week or so and you should be able to enjoy the pickles from that first jar.

-As always, if you have questions, let me know in the comment section.
+As always, if you want to try the process and have questions, let me know in the comment section.
 I will do my best to answer.

 Good luck and Happy Summer!